open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/connectors/pipeline/dbtcloud/yaml.md

 / %}

-In this section, we provide guides and references to use the DBTCloud connector.
+In this section, we provide guides and references to use the dbt Cloud connector.

-Configure and schedule DBTCloud metadata and profiler workflows from the OpenMetadata UI:
+Configure and schedule dbt Cloud metadata and profiler workflows from the OpenMetadata UI:

 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)